Prateekcandwill/Engineering-Chemistry-Course/README.md

 ## Additional Resources
 - Research papers on recent developments in water, fuels, lubricants, and corrosion.
 - E-content and supplementary materials available on Amizone.

-## Contributing
-Contributions to enhance the course materials and resources are welcome.
-Please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any inquiries, please contact [Your Name] at [Your Email].